gitbutlerapp/docs/README.md

 ## License

-The content is under a CC0 public license, so have fun.A
+The content is under a CC0 public license, so have fun.